jsassu20/Lenovo-ThinkPad-T450-macOS-Catalina/README.md

 Be sure to do the following:

-- RUN THE .command FILE INCLUDED IN THE T440 TrackPad folder and all required changes will be made automatically.
-(MAKE SURE EFI PARTITION THAT CONTAINS CLOVER IS MOUNTED BEFORE RUNNING .command FILE)
+- Run my ".command" located in "/Volumes/ESP/EFI/CLOVER/utilities/T440\ TrackPad/" folder and all required changes will be made automatically.

+*** (MAKE SURE EFI PARTITION THAT CONTAINS CLOVER IS MOUNTED BEFORE RUNNING MY ".command" FILE) ***

 If the .command script doesn't work then do the following: